Learn

 On PEI, there are several libraries that loan out telescopes.
 Learn more on our Library Telescopes page.

 There are a few groups of amateur astronomers on Prince Edward Island and also a national society.
-These groups welcome those who share their interest in astronomy and provide opportunities for viewings through their telescopes.
+These groups welcome those who share their interest in astronomy and sometimes provide opportunities for viewings through their telescopes.

 Of course, while you’re visiting our website, be sure to check out information about the Department of Physics’ viewings.